Billy Wilder: Awards and honors

 Wilder received twenty-one nominations at the Academy Awards, winning six.
 In total, he received twelve nominations for his screenwriting, eight for his direction, and one for producing.
-He won both the Academy Award for Best Director and the Academy Award for Best Original Screenplay for both The Lost Weekend (1945) and The Apartment (1960).
-The former was awarded the Grand Prix du Festival International du Film at the Cannes Film Festival, and the latter also won him the BAFTA Award for Best Film.
+He won Best Director and the Best Original Screenplay for The Lost Weekend (1945) and The Apartment (1960).
+The former was awarded the Palme d'Or at the Cannes Film Festival.
 Wilder garnered eight Directors Guild of America Award nominations, with the sole win for his work on The Apartment.
-He received seven nominations at the Golden Globe Awards, winning Best Director for The Lost Weekend and Sunset Boulevard (1950).
 He won seven Writers Guild of America Awards including two Laurel Awards for Screenwriting Achievement.
 He garnered a number of lifetime achievement awards including the Irving G. Thalberg Memorial Award, the BAFTA Fellowship, the David O. Selznick Achievement Award in Theatrical Motion Pictures, and the Honorary Golden Bear from the Berlin International Film Festival.